wilbur20074925d/robo-adviser/ReadME.md

 # BMD5302 Group Project Robo-Adviser: ETF Portfolio Optimization Platform

 This Streamlit-based web application is developed for academic purposes as part of the BMD5302 Financial Modeling course.
-The tool enables users to explore investment portfolio theory, visualize efficient frontiers, and generate optimal bond ETF allocations based on personalized risk preferences.
+The tool enables users to explore investment portfolio theory, visualize efficient frontiers, and generate optimal ETF allocations based on personalized risk preferences.

 The project consists of two main modules: